BRishiReddy/Traffic-Signs-Classification/README.md

 # Future Scope:
-1. Add an option to add a camera feature that can do live classification
+1. Add an option that allows user to use a camera that can classify the images in live.
 2. Real-Time application using IoT.